Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/Quaternions/2022-04-25-cross-product.md

 \end{aligned}
 $$

-From this defination, it's obvious that order matters in cross product.
+From this definition, it's obvious that order matters in the cross-product.

 $$
 \begin{aligned}